gustavious/subdocument-mutation/README.md

 - Make every operation work with any kind of nested mutation structure
 - Set up a docker container and CI/CD pipelines
 - This code resulted quite messy, it can be refactored to be easy to read
+- Did not complete the multiple operations in one mutation case